 There’s a problem with the way we’ve been taught to market and sell—it no longer matches how buyers buy things.

 Think about it—when you’re not talking to someone face-to-face, where do most of your conversations happen?
 For most people, the answer looks a lot like this:

-But buyers and customers don’t have time for this anymore, and the numbers show it:
+Buyers and customers don’t have time for this anymore, and the numbers show it:

 The B2B buying process has become cold, impersonal, and way more painful for the buyer than it needs to be.

-Implementing conversational marketing doesn’t force you to blow everything up and start from scratch.
+Implementing Conversational Marketing doesn’t force you to blow everything up and start from scratch.